micro-os-plus/xpack-study-projects/blinky-rtos/README.md

 There are separate debug/release Eclipse build configurations for each platform; all build are successful.

-The STM32F4DISCOVERY is functional and runs fine on QEMU.
+The STM32F4DISCOVERY and STM32F0DISCOVERY run fine on QEMU.

-The STM32F0DISCOVERY is also functional and runs fine on the physical board (QEMU has a bug and hangs).

-The Synthetic POSIX runs on macOS, and possibly on Linux.
+The Synthetic POSIX runs on macOS and Linux.

 The RISC-V port of the scheduler is not yet functional, it is only an empty framework, to be implemented later.
 It is provided only as a build